yaronrueger/Financial-Dashboard-System/README.md

 Financial Dashboard System (Android App)
 Beta version
 ### Project Description
 The Financial Dashboard System is an Android app designed to help users track and manage their financial data effectively.
-The app consolidates data from various sources such as accounting systems, financial software, and other data repositories, and presents it in a visually appealing and easy-to-understand format.
-Users can monitor key financial metrics, track expenses, sales, and profits, and make informed decisions to meet and outperform their financial objectives.
+The app consolidates data from a selected Excel spreadsheet and presents it in a visually appealing and easy-to-understand format.
+Users can monitor key financial metrics, track expenses, sales and profits, and make informed decisions to meet and exceed their financial goals.

 ### Table of Contents
 1. [Installation](#installation)